Publication date: July, 1993

 At the antique shop, Leo forms a splint for Don’s leg while Mike makes a travois to carry him out of the building.
 Karai promises to fulfill her end of the bargain now that the Foot civil war is over; the Turtles will never be bothered by the Foot Clan again.
 Mikey asks what Karai plans to do next.
 She says that she’ll return to Japan to spread her daughter’s ashes in Asana Bay then she’ll get back to managing the Japanese branch of the Foot and restoring proper order to the organization.
 Karai says that although she grieves for her daughter, her loyalty to the Foot doesn’t allot her much freedom.
 She tells the Turtles that now that they are free from the shadow of the Shredder, they should use the opportunity well.
 Leo assures her that they will.

-*Though Karai holds her truce, the Turtles will continue to encounter rogue factions of the Foot from time to time.
-They’ll meet a faction commanded by the Shark Shredder in Tales of the TMNT (Vol. 2) #33, Foot separatists will continue to make trouble in the “Gang Wars” arc beginning in Tales of the TMNT (Vol. 2) #36, the Oroku Family will seek to circumvent the truce in Tales of the TMNT (Vol. 2)#65 and, in the Image series, turmoil amongst dissenting members of the Foot hierarchy will momentarily break the truce in TMNT (Vol. 3) #22.
+*Though Karai holds to her truce, the Turtles will continue to encounter rogue factions of the Foot from time to time.
+They’ll meet a faction commanded by the Shark Shredder in Tales of the TMNT (Vol. 2) #33, Foot separatists will continue to make trouble in the “Gang Wars” arc beginning in Tales of the TMNT (Vol. 2) #36, a rogue Foot Soldier will seek revenge in Tales of the TMNT (Vol. 2) #5, the Oroku Family will seek to circumvent the truce in Tales of the TMNT (Vol. 2)#65 and, in the Image series, turmoil amongst dissenting members of the Foot hierarchy will momentarily break the truce in TMNT (Vol. 3) #22.

 *Chronologically, Karai will appear next in Tales of the TMNT (Vol. 2) #43.